matomo-org/matomo/misc/internal-docs/content-tracking.md

 ## Tracking the content programmatically

 There are several ways to track a content impression and/or interaction manually, semi-automatically and automatically.
+Please be aware that content impressions will be tracked using bulk tracking which will always send a `POST` request, even if `GET` is configured which is the default.

 #### `trackContentImpressions()`